zulip/zulip/docs/production/authentication-methods.md

      `auth_ldap_bind_password`.
 For example: `auth_ldap_bind_password
      = abcd1234`.

-2. Decide how you want to map the information in your LDAP database to users' experience in Zulip.
+3. Decide how you want to map the information in your LDAP database to users' account data in Zulip.
 For each Zulip user, two closely related concepts are:
    * their **email address**.
 Zulip needs this in order to send, for example, a notification when they're offline and another user